markaggar/Water-Monitor/README.md

 - Smoothing window (seconds)
 - Cooldown after clear (seconds)
 - Clear on sustained high flow (seconds; blank to disable)

+Tank refill leak (step 2)
+- Minimum refill volume (ignore refills smaller than this)
+- Maximum refill volume (ignore refills larger than this; 0 disables the cap)
+- Similarity tolerance (%) — how close in volume refills must be to count as “similar”
+- Repeat count to trigger — number of similar refills within the window required to turn the sensor on
+- Window to count repeats (seconds)
+- Auto-clear after idle (seconds) — clears after this period with no matching refills
+- Cooldown after clear (seconds) — optional suppression period before re-triggering

 Reconfiguration
 - Open Settings → Devices & Services → Water Monitor → Configure.